All Visitors Must Enter Malaysia through Airports only.

 Extension of Social/Business pass is not allowed unless approved by the Director-General or Deputy Director-General of the Immigration Department of Malaysia.

 Every person entering Malaysia must possess a valid national passport or internationally recognised travel document valid for travel to Malaysia.
-Any person not in possession of a Passport or Travel Document which is recognized by the Malaysian Government must obtain a Document in lieu of Passport.
-Application for the Document in lieu of Passport can be made at any Malaysian Representative Office abroad.
+Any person not in possession of a passport or travel document recognised by the Malaysian government must obtain a document instead of a passport.
+Application for the document instead of a passport can be made at any Malaysian Representative Office abroad.
 Holders of travel documents like a Certificate of Identity, Laisser Passer, Titre de Voyage or a Country's Certificate of Permanent Residence must ensure that their return to the country which issued the document or the country of residence is guaranteed.
 The documents shall be valid for more than six months from the date of entry into Malaysia.

 Foreign nationals who require a visa to enter Malaysia must apply and obtain a visa in advance at Malaysian Representative Office before entering the country.

 A visitor needs to show proof of his financial ability to finance his/her stay in Malaysia together with a confirmed return ticket.

 Any person classified under Section 8 of Immigration Act 1959/63 will not be allowed to enter Malaysia even though he/she has a valid passport or travel document, visa, travel ticket and sufficient funds.

 A visitor is required to complete the Arrival/Departure Card upon arrival at the gazette entry points.
-This card is obtainable at any entry point, Malaysian Representative Office abroad or travel agencies.
+This card is obtainable at any entry point, Malaysian Representative Office abroad or travel agency.

-Other than an application for entry for the purpose of tourist social or business visits, all applications for other types of passes mentioned must be made before arrival in the country.
+Other than an application for entry for tourism, social or business visits, all applications for other types of passes mentioned must be made before arrival in the country.
 All applications must have sponsors in Malaysia.
 The sponsors must agree to be responsible for the maintenance and repatriation of the visitors from Malaysia if it should become necessary.